AdamFrieden/AdamPortal/README.md

 Run local dev server
 `npm run dev`

+How to build for production
+`npm run build`

 ### To Do:
 - [x] Create a public github repo
 - [x] Add cc license